 It was the week of the Passover festival, the time when the Jews celebrated God’s deliverance of their ancestors from slavery in Egypt.
 The Spirit of God passed over the homes that bore the mark of the sacrificed lamb.
 They awoke the next morning to freedom.

 Jesus, the Lamb who was sent to take away the sin of the world, approached one man by the pool, asking a simple question.
 “Do you want to be healed?”

 Of course he did.
 He had been an invalid for most, or all, of his life.
 He was there by the pool.
 The answer should have been simple.
 But he didn’t answer Jesus simply.
 Instead, he complained that no one would take him into the pool.
 The man focused on his inability rather than the source of his healing.

 We are sometimes like the paralytic by the pool at Bethesda, lying dejected, consumed by our weaknesses, with the Source of our healing in plain sight.
 Satan blinds us to the power of forgiveness by shining the glaring light of our sins in our faces.

 But as Brooks reminds us, “A Christian should wear Christ in his bosom as a flower of delight, for he is a whole paradise of delight.
 He who minds not Christ more than his sin, can never be thankful and fruitful as he should.”

-Remedy 1: Remember that Jesus has freed us from the damning power of sin
+Remedy 1: Remember that Jesus has healed us from sin’s power

 You’ve probably seen a tree stump with a few measly twigs struggling to reach toward the sun.
 Although the tree is all but dead, the last vestiges of life force it to attempt growth.